 (b) within the period of 15 days immediately succeeding the day on which the registration expired,

-and the appropriate prescribed fee, if any, is paid and a statutory declaration furnished as to the compliance of the vehicle with the prescribed safety and noise requirements, the Director General shall renew the registration for a period of 12 months and the renewal shall be deemed to be a continuation of the registration and to have effect on and from the day next succeeding the day on which the registration expires or expired.
+the Director General shall renew the registration for a period of 12 months and the renewal shall be deemed to be a continuation of the registration and to have effect on and from the day next succeeding the day on which the registration expires or expired.

 (6) Where an application for the renewal of the registration of a vehicle is made after the expiration of the period of 15 days immediately succeeding the day on which the registration expired, the Director General may renew the registration for a period which terminates 12 months after the date of expiration of the registration which has already expired but that renewal shall take effect on and from the day on which it is effected and the fee payable shall be the fee applicable to a full 12 month period.

+[(7)-(10) repealed]

+(11) A person shall not, whether on his own behalf or on behalf of any other person, knowingly make any false or misleading statement in relation to the registration of a vehicle under this Act, or to any application in respect thereof.

+Penalty: $200.

+[Section 29 amended by No. 106 of 1981 s.
+34; No. 76 of 1996 s.
+27; No. 39 of 2000 s.
+53; No. 7 of 2002 s.
+9.]

+29A.
+Transfer of vehicle registrations

-(7) Where a person to whom a certificate of registration of a vehicle has been granted ceases to be the owner of the vehicle, he shall —
+(1) Where a person to whom a certificate of registration of a vehicle has been granted ceases to be the owner of the vehicle, the person shall —

-(a) forthwith give notice in writing to the Director General of the name and address of the new owner of the vehicle; and
+(a) within 7 days of ceasing to be the owner give notice in writing to the Director General of the name and address of the new owner of the vehicle; and

-(b) if the registration had, pursuant to the provisions of this Act, been granted or renewed without payment of a fee or on payment of a reduced registration fee which was less than the fee that would otherwise have been payable in relation to that vehicle had the particular circumstances not applied, and unless the provisions of section 30(1) have been complied with, forthwith return the certificate of registration and the number plate issued in respect of that vehicle to the Director General.
+(b) if the registration had, pursuant to the provisions of this Act, been granted or renewed without payment of a fee or on payment of a reduced registration fee which was less than the fee that would otherwise have been payable in relation to that vehicle had the particular circumstances not applied, and unless the provisions of section 30(1) have been complied with, within 7 days after ceasing to be the owner, return the certificate of registration and the number plate issued in respect of that vehicle to the Director General.

-(8) Subject to subsection (9), where a person to whom a certificate of registration in respect of a vehicle has been granted dies, the Director General shall on payment of the transfer fee, if any, by the executor or administrator of the estate of that person endorse on the certificate the transfer thereof to that executor or administrator.

-(9) An application for a transfer may be refused for any reason for which an application for a certificate of registration by the same person for the same vehicle might be refused.

-(10) A person who becomes the owner of a vehicle in respect of which a certificate of registration has been granted shall, immediately upon becoming the owner, —
+(2) A person who becomes the owner of a vehicle in respect of which a certificate of registration has been granted shall, within 14 days after becoming the owner, give notice in writing to the Director General of that fact.

+(3) As soon as practicable after receiving notice under subsection (1)(a) or (2), or otherwise, of a change in the ownership of a vehicle in respect of which a certificate of registration has been granted, if the Director General is satisfied that the registration may be transferred under section 28A(2) and no application has been made under section 28A(1), the Director General may issue to the new owner a notice requiring that —

-(a) apply to the Director General for the transfer of the certificate of registration to him and pay the prescribed transfer fee; or
+(a) an application for the transfer of the registration to the new owner be made under section 28A; or

-(b) deliver up to the Director General the number plate issued in respect of the vehicle.
+(b) the number plates issued in respect of the vehicle be delivered up to the Director General.